District Advisory Councils

 - Homework guidelines

 - One parent from each school council/home and school association in the family of schools

 - Two students from high schools within the family of schools

-- Parent and teacher terms are two (2) years, with the option to renew once, for a maximum of four (4) years of service.
+- Parent terms are two (2) years, with the option to renew once for a maximum of four (4) years of service.

-At the end of the meeting, representatives are encouraged to go back to their school community and gather information on the priorities for their school and areas that might be discussed at the next meeting.
+- At the end of the meetings, representatives are encouraged to go back to their school community and gather information on the priorities for their school and areas that might be discussed at the next meeting.

-Key themes from council meetings and reports will be posted in the RESOURCES section of this site by family of schools.
+- Key themes from council meetings and reports will be posted in the RESOURCES section of this site by the family of school.
 (Please note: This is not a comprehensive record.
-A summary of discussion is provided to each DAC for consideration before posting online).
+A summary of the discussion is provided to each DAC for consideration before posting online).